 ....and, of course, pre-health students from the United States.

-Your first three weeks are spent in Peru's capital city of Lima, the City of Kings.
-During this portion the Spanish is extra intensive to prepare you for your shadowing in Cusco, where Spanish continues but with a slight reduction in class hours (to allow for clinical time).
+Your first three weeks are spent in the country's capital: Lima (Peru) or Santiago (Chile).
+During this portion the Spanish is extra intensive to prepare you for your shadowing in Cusco (Peru) or Viña del Mar (Chile), where Spanish continues but with a slight reduction in class hours (to allow for clinical time).

-The special program includes a significant amount of exposure to Peruvian health care, both modern and ancient:
+The special program includes a significant amount of exposure to South American health care:

 The program includes a transcript from Universidad Bolivariana to transfer credits to your school (or to save for a graduate program)